CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Background

-\paragraph*{Data type mismatch with targeted UART} Similar to the previous corruption, but biased towards affecting rows associated with a specified UART identifier.
-This enables testing of selective corruption of device-specific data.
+Similar to the previous corruption, but biased towards affected rows associated with a specified UART identifier.
+This corruption is much more selective and device specific. \textbf{Emulation:} The UART field is corrupted with invalid characters.
+UART data fields are especially important for steering the targeted solution and as such, it is important to have cases with noisy UART messages.